How to integrate a constant expression: ∫3 dx?

 Integration is one of the most important concepts in calculus.
 It is the reverse of differentiation.
 It has many applications in various fields.

-Answer: The integral of the given constant expression ∫3 dx is (3x + C), where C is the arbitrary constant.
+Answer: The integral of the given constant expression ∫3 dx is equal to 3x + C, where C is an arbitrary constant.

 Let's understand the solution in detail.

 Given expression: ∫3 dx